Tyrn/wei/the-insider-en.typ

 Kissur  visits his villa...
 Mr.  Inada will  roll Iniss  carpet  under  your wheels  and he  will  plant a plastic  bomb  under  the  Iniss  carpet.
 The offiicials  will be signing  your papers  and playing foul behind your back.
-Kissur will  praise you  to the sovereign - they will prove to the sovereign that Kissur is mistaken.
+Kissur will  praise you  to the sovereign---they will prove to the sovereign that Kissur is mistaken.
 My advice to you is to keep your distance from him.

      Bemish chewed on his lip.